erics273/bootstrap_4_guide/README.md

 </html>
 ```

+> In Bootstrap 5, jQuery is no longer a dependency and has been removed.

 ----

-### Downloading Bootstrap
+### Downloading Bootstrap (NOT RECOMMENDED FOR THIS LESSON)
 As a developer, you can download ready-to-use compiled code for Bootstrap and easily drop it into your project.
-This method will ensure that Bootstrap is always available to your project as we are not relying on jsDelivr, a free open source CDN Bootstrap uses, to be up and available to ensure we have access to the Bootstrap resources that our site relies on.
+This method will ensure that Bootstrap is always available to your project as we are not relying on jsDelivr, a free open-source CDN Bootstrap uses, to be up and available to ensure we have access to the Bootstrap resources that our site relies on.

-**To download bootstrap for your project follow these steps:**
+**To download Bootstrap for your project follow these steps:**

-1. Visit https://getbootstrap.com/docs/4.6/getting-started/download/#compiled-css-and-js and click `Download` to start downloading the Boostrap Zip File that contains the `JS` and `CSS` folders/files that you would include in your site.
+1. Visit https://getbootstrap.com/docs/4.6/getting-started/download/#compiled-css-and-js and click `Download` to start downloading the Bootstrap Zip File that contains the `JS` and `CSS` folders/files that you would include in your site.

     > The Zip file downloaded will contain several versions of the CSS and JavaScript files.
-To better understand the differences of the files included, visit [this page](https://getbootstrap.com/docs/4.6/getting-started/contents/#css-files).
+To better understand the differences between the files included, visit [this page](https://getbootstrap.com/docs/4.6/getting-started/contents/#css-files).

 2. Unzip the downloaded file and move the `JS` and `CSS` files/folders to your projects directory where you are storing files of a similar type.
 The idea is to keep your JavaScript files together and Your CSS files together.

-3. Link the Boostrap CSS and JS files to my HTML files.
+3. Link the Bootstrap CSS and JS files to my HTML files.

 4. For now, we will continue to use the CDN for jQuery but you could visit https://jquery.com/download/ to download a local copy of the slim build to include locally.